josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 _Operationalizing machine learning_

-1. How can AWT release their model for production use and avoid their concerns about extremely long delays operationalizing the model?
+1. How can MT release their model for production use and avoid their concerns about extremely long delays operationalizing the model?
 Be specific on how your model is packaged, hosted, and invoked.

     Once they have trained their model, it can be exported to any number of common file formats from within Azure Databricks.
 The exported model can be attached to the mounted Azure Storage account.
 Using a machine with the Azure Machine Learning services toolset installed (or preinstalled when using the Data Science Virtual Machine (DSVM)), the exported model can be loaded into Azure Machine Learning Model Management.
 This provides a single location from which the model can be managed and deployed.
 It includes nice features such as model versioning, deploying models to multiple environments, automated model retraining, capturing model telementry, and deploying the model into Docker containers.